 The meaning of each of these parameters is described here:

-A path to a temporary file which contains all the paths for which the operation was started.
+A path to a temporary file which contains all the paths for which the operation was started in UTF-8 encoding.
 Each path is on a separate line in the temp file.

 Note that for operations done remotely, e.g. in the repository browser, those paths are not local paths but the urls of the affected items.

 The depth with which the commit/update is done.

 Path to a file containing the log message for the commit.
 The file contains the text in UTF-8 encoding.
 After successful execution of the start-commit hook, the log message is read back, giving the hook a chance to modify it.